 To join our mailing list to receive details on future movie series, please send your contact information to firstname.lastname@example.org.

 Please browse our course schedule to see the programs we are currently offering.
-If there is a topic you are interested in learning about, please email us at email@example.com.
-Your input is very valuable to us and your ideas are welcome.
+If there is a topic you are interested in, please email us at email@example.com.
+Your input is very valuable to us and your ideas are always welcome.

 - Continuing Education